KEisenhart/Course3/README.md

 applied to the data.
 It then processes first test, then training, signal measurements by:

-    a. renaming integer activities to English words.
+    a. renaming integer activities to descriptive words.
     b. establishing meaningful column names for activities and test participants
     c. replacing the original V1-V561 column names from the X_test/train files with easier to read (tidy) measurement names taken from the features.txt file.